Wirt4/luhn-credit-card-validator/README.md

 ###The App
 `go run main.go` for a quick run
-`go build` to produce the executable
+`go build main.go` to produce the executable

 Note that the command line will run the server until you manually kill it.

 ###The Tests
 `go test ./...` from the root

 ##Using